perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 4 - Deploying and Managing DNS and Group Policy.md

 	- Designed to keep the user running in the standard user mode as a way to:
 		- More fully insulate the kernel
 		- Keep operating system and desktop files stabilized
+	- Another element of UAC is the Administrator Approval Mode
+		- Prevents malware or intruder from acquiring control through a backdoor without administrator's knowledge
+- **BitLocker Drive Encryption**
+	- Prevents an intruder from bypassing ACL file and folder protections

+## Introduction to Group Policy